convidev-tud/comode-dataset/README.md

 # Walkthrough by Example

-In this section we look at the ``data/EXAMPLE`` data point to explain the workings of the XML/XSD core of the benchmark.
+In this section we look at the ``data/EXAMPLE`` data point to explain the workings of the XML/XSD core of the dataset.

 The data point contains:
 * a base model ``base.xml``